Here’s how to get the best Wi-Fi for your home

 | Cox | $115.00/mo. | 2,000 Mbps | Cable/fiber |

 **Plus taxes (w/ eligible Autopay & Paperless bill).
-Price after discounts: $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill (w/in 2 bills).
+Price after discounts: $32/mo for 12 mos, $90/mo discount for new residential customers and $10/mo w/ eligible Autopay & Paperless bill.
+Discounts start w/in 3 bills.
 Monthly State Cost Recovery Charge in TX, OH, NV applies.
+One time install fee may apply.
 Limited availability.
 May not be available in your area.
 Call or go to fiber.att.com to see if you qualify.
 Speeds based on wired connection.
 Actual speeds may vary.
 Single device wired speed maximum 4.7Gbps.
 For more info, go to www.att.com/speed101.

 ***Price guarantee for 3-5 years, depending on the internet plan, for new and existing myHome customers.
 Auto Pay & paper-free billing required.
 Mobile + Home Discount: $15/mo savings on Verizon Home Internet plans when combined with any Verizon postpaid mobile phone plan (excludes business and data-only plans).
 Enrollment req’d for Fios Home Internet plans. $99 setup and other terms apply.
 Subj. to credit approval & may require a deposit.
 Fios avail. in select areas.
 Wired speeds advertised.
 Wireless speeds may vary due to device limits, multiple users, network & other factors.
 See Verizon.com/yourspeed for more info. © 2026 Verizon.

-Not all fast internet is fiber, however.
-Cable internet can deliver speeds up to 2,000 and higher in some cases.
-Fast cable isn’t available everywhere because the infrastructure is expensive to build out.
-Most cable companies use a hybrid cable and fiber network, replacing cable wires during upgrades with fiber.
+Not all fast internet is fiber.
+It isn’t available everywhere because the infrastructure is expensive to build out.
+The good news?
+Most cable companies now use a hybrid cable and fiber network, so they can deliver speeds up to 2,000 Mbps and higher in some cases.

 Compare home Wi-Fi network providers